Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 228.  ### Question228
 Which one is true about Definition of Done and Acceptance Criteria? (pick all that apply)

-- [ ] Acceptance Criteria should be passed for a feature in order to be called as complete and done
+- [ ] Acceptance Criteria should be passed for a feature in order to be called as complete and done.
-- [x] Acceptance Criteria should be passed to ensure that a feature is working as expected
+- [x] Acceptance Criteria should be passed to ensure that a feature is working as expected.
-- [x] Definition of Done should be applied to a feature in order to be called as complete
+- [x] Definition of Done should be applied to a feature in order to be called as complete.
-- [x] There are many Acceptance Criteria in a Product
+- [x] There are many Acceptance Criteria in a Product.
-- [ ] There are many Definition of Done in a Product and a Scrum Team
+- [ ] There are many Definition of Done in a Product and a Scrum Team.

 _[⬆ Back to Top](#table-of-contents)_